eurosoft-uk/shim-review/README.md

 ### How do the launched components prevent execution of unauthenticated code?
 Summarize in one or two sentences, how your secure bootchain works on higher level.
 *******************************************************************************
-Shim loader verifies esidags-<arch>.efi using the embedded certificate. and esdiags only performs diagnostics, it doesnt chain load.
+Shim loader verifies esidags-<arch>.efi using the embedded certificate and esdiags only performs diagnostics, it does not chain load.

 *******************************************************************************
 ### Does your shim load any loaders that support loading unsigned kernels (e.g. certain GRUB2 configurations)?